XCMer/larry-laravel-generator/README.markdown

     bt: Belongs to
     hmb: Has many and belongs to

 Foreign keys are added automatically wherever appropriate.
 Also, Larry knows in which table to create the foreign key.
-Relation of `has_one` creates a foreign key in the same table, while that of `belongs_to` creates a foreign key in the related table.
-Also, the `link table` for `has_many_and_belongs_to` is automatically created.
+The `link table` for `has_many_and_belongs_to` is automatically created.

 ### 2. Field definitions